-Transfer from MEngSt to ME/MET
+6. Transfer from MEngSt to ME/MEFE/MET

-- (a) Subject to the approval of the Dean of Engineering and Forestry, a candidate for the Master of Engineering Studies may transfer to a Master of Engineering or Master of Engineering in Transportation provided the following conditions have been met: - the candidate has completed 48 points (0.4 EFTS) of the course requirements for the MEngSt; and - ii. the candidate has achieved an average GPA of 5.0 or better in the completed courses; and - iii. the courses completed by the candidate fulfil the coursework requirements of one of the ME specialisations given in Schedule A of the ME regulationsor the schedule to the regulations of the MET; and - iv. suitable thesis supervision and research resources are available.
+- (a) Subject to the approval of the Dean of Engineering and Forestry, a candidate for the Master of Engineering Studies may transfer to a Master of Engineering, Master of Engineering in Fire Engineering or Master of Engineering in Transportation provided the following conditions have been met: - The candidate has completed a minimum of 48 points (0.4EFTS of the course requirements for the MEngSt; and - ii.
+The candidate has achieved an average GPA of 5 or more in the completed courses; and - iii.
+The courses completed by the candidate fulfil